-Using these two visualization types together, you can dive deep into GA data and can discover trends in user behavior on your website pages.
-It also helps you to come up with data-backed solutions to fix experience compromising elements.
+By using them together, you can dive deep into GA data and can discover trends in user behaviour on your website pages.
+It also helps you to come up with data-backed solutions to fix experience-compromising elements.

 Page Analytics Extension by GA has one major drawback – it only creates click maps, and that too for the links on the web pages alone.
-Hence, if you plan on using the website Heatmaps as a primary tool for data visualization and analysis, you will have to compare the tools available in the market and finalize one which is best suited for your needs or you can reach out to our heat map service.
+Hence, if you plan on using the website Heatmaps as a primary tool for data visualization and analysis, you will have to compare the tools available in the market and finalize the best-suited one for your needs or you can reach out to our heat map service.

 How to Create a Custom Heat Map Using Google Analytics

 If you want to build a heat map that is more customized for your requirements, Google Analytics gives you the option to do it.
 You can use Google Analytics heat map to create your own custom report.
-Let’s see what are the steps you need to follow to achieve this.
+The steps you need to follow to achieve this are: